 Yay!
 You ditched the traditional wedding in favor for what’s true to you.
 Congratulations!
-But oh crap…how do you plan an elopement?
+But oh no…how do you plan an elopement?
 There’s literally thousands of articles and blogs for planning your traditional wedding.
 Where’s all that stuff for eloping?!

 Never fear, you’ve got this…and I’m here to make it a little easier.